PrestaShop/docs/development/architecture/domain/domain-services.md

 As mentioned in [CQRS principles]({{< relref "./cqrs" >}}), a `Command` is a representation of a single domain use case.
 To prevent `Command Handlers` from duplicating code and depending on each other, it is usually best to **avoid implementing the actual logic in the `Command Handler`** itself, and delegate it to `Domain Services` instead.
 These services are responsible for logic such as:

-1. Persisting the entities (a.k.a ObjectModel in current prestashop architecture) data into database
+1. Persisting the entities (a.k.a.
+ObjectModel in current prestashop architecture) data into database
 2. Validating the entities
 3. Performing various modifications of related data structures etc.